lightning/bolts/02-peer-protocol.md

   - MUST verify it has received valid commitment signatures
   - SHOULD apply `witness`es to the funding transaction and broadcast it.
+  - if has already sent or received a `funding_locked` message for this channel:
+    - MUST ignore this message.

 #### Rationale